NickZt/GitApiV3Query/Readme.md

-It is an example creation of the client to API REST on the example of GITHUB REST V3.
-In the example Starred: Retrofit2, RxJava 2 and Picasso
+It is an example creation of the client to REST API on the example of GITHUB V3 REST API.
+In this example starred: Retrofit2, RxJava 2 and Picasso.
+Without cholesterole and Butter.

 For more information on the GitHub API see https://developer.github.com/v3

-With use of Retrofit 2 - Retrofit:2.1.0
+With use of Retrofit 2 ver  Retrofit:2.1.0

-   With use of RxJava 2 - rxjava:2.0.1
+ With use of RxJava 2  ver- rxjava:2.0.1

 This app  queries a web service and displays the results.
  Query the web service: GET https://api.github.com/search/repositories?q=:query (replace :query accordingly)